OAltrock/safer-gambling-app/README.md

 `mysql -h localhost -u root -p -e "source ./init.sql"`

-**to set up the root password and create the tables (the password in the dev environment is: 'admin').**
+**in a new terminal to set up the root password and create the tables (the password in the dev environment is: 'admin').**

-**Terminal 1: Python - This executes Flask making the game have an API call:**
+**Terminal 2: Python - This executes Flask making the game have an API call:**

 `python app.py`

-**Terminal 2: React (the docker image will start the react app automatically making this step superfluous) - This opens the react app.**
+**Terminal 3: React (the docker image will start the react app automatically making this step superfluous) - This opens the react app.**

 `npm start`